-Some parents are unable to agree where children should live, go to school or what parenting time schedule they should follow.
+Some parents are unable to agree on where children should live, go to school, or what parenting time schedule they should follow.
 In those instances, they are leaving it up to a judge to decide.
-That judge, who needs relevant information in order to assess such life changing decisions, may want the parents to provide a neutral and impartial evaluation of what is in the best interests of a child.
+That judge, who needs relevant information in order to assess such life-changing decisions, may want the parents to provide a neutral and impartial evaluation of what is in the best interests of a child.

 That evaluation can be obtained through a:

 - Guardian ad Litem;

 - Custody Evaluator performs the same work as a parenting time evaluator but only looks at the issues of legal custody and physical custody.